How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Methods

 We next assess whether current state-of-the-art encoder models for ASL can generalize beyond isolated sign data to the articulatory variation found in dialogue.
 Such models are commonly trained on data that is not representative of signing among deaf and hard-of-hearing people \cite{desai-etal-2024-systemic}, such as isolated sign productions and hearing signers of varying skill levels.
 In contrast, our eight-minute biology dialogue presents a realistic conversation between two deaf signers, using out-of-vocabulary STEM signs while also adapting those signs through reduction, coarticulation, and entrainment.
 By testing pre-trained encoders in this domain, we ask whether their embedding spaces remain stable across contextual variation and whether they can still recover lexical identity when signs deviate from canonical form.

 \paragraph{Models} We examine two pre-trained encoders with complementary input modalities and training regimes: SignCLIP and I3D. \textbf{(1) SignCLIP} \citeplanguageresource{jiang-etal-2024-signclip} uses MediaPipe skeletal keypoints as input and encodes sign clips via a frozen 3D CNN video encoder paired with a BERT-based text encoder \cite{bert}.
 It is trained with a CLIP-style contrastive loss \cite{clip} to align signs and glosses using ~500k sign videos from 44 sign languages in the SpreadTheSign dictionary \cite{spreadthesign}.
 We use the ASL finetuned checkpoint\footnote{\url{https://drive.google.com/drive/folders/10q7FxPlicrfwZn7_FgtNqKFDiAJi6CTc}} which is further finetuned on Popsign ASL \cite{starner2023popsign}, ASL Citizen \cite{desai2023asl}, and Sem-Lex \cite{kezar2023sem}. \textbf{(2) I3D} \citeplanguageresource{bsl_ft} is a 25M-parameter inflated 3D ConvNet (``I3D'') pretrained on Kinetics action recognition dataset \cite{kinetics_i3d} with additional transformer layers fine-tuned on 1,000 hours of BSL broadcast footage (BSL-1K; \citealt{albanie2020bsl}).
-It operates on raw RGB video and is trained to classify frame-aligned gloss labels in coarticulated, continuous signing\footnote{\url{https://www.robots.ox.ac.uk/~vgg/research/bslattend/data/bsl5k.pth.tar}}.
+It operates on RGB video input and is trained to classify gloss labels in continuous signing\footnote{\url{https://www.robots.ox.ac.uk/~vgg/research/bslattend/data/bsl5k.pth.tar}}.

 \paragraph{Creating Avatars} The video recordings of the dialogue differ substantially from standard datasets for training sign language models.
 Specifically, the participants wore black motion capture suits, lowering visual contrast, and the signers were positioned at an angle rather than facing the camera directly.
 To bring these data closer to in-distribution signing, we used Unity \cite{unity} to render 3D avatars from the motion capture recordings.
 These videos preserved articulatory motion and spatial trajectories while providing consistent signer contrast and viewing angle.
+Example avatar renderings are shown in Appendix~\ref{app:avatar_examples}.